Market

 Pursuant to Business Transfer Agreement dated March 24, 2017, the Company has transferred its Cable Television business which inter alia includes claims against the Company not acknowledged as debts, by way of slump sale to its wholly owned subsidiary Hathway Digital Limited (HDL).
 Accordingly, the details of such claims, litigation etc. relating to Cable Television business transferred to HDL are not disclosed hereinabove

-e) Foreseeable losses
+h) Foreseeable losses

 The Company has a process whereby periodically all long term contracts are assessed for material foreseeable losses.
 At the year end, the Company has reviewed and ensured that adequate provision as required under any law/ applicable accounting standards for material foreseeable losses on such long term contracts has been made in the books of account.

-Estimated amount of contracts (including acquisition of intangible assets net of advances) remaining to be executed on capital account and not provided for aggregate to ' 24.29 (March 31, 2021: ' 72.58).
+Estimated amount of contracts (including acquisition of intangible assets net of advances) remaining to be executed on capital account and not provided for aggregate to ?
+30.85 (March 31, 2022: ?
+24.29).

 As a part of business strategy, the Company has expanded its area of operations in various parts of the country by entering into arrangements with local partners.
 Such operations are in the form of subsidiaries/joint ventures.
-Since operations of such entities are significantly dependent on the company's policies, the Company is committed to provide the required support towards the operations of such entities including financial support that may be required to meet commitments/ obligations of such entities.
+Since operations of such entities are significantly dependent on the company's policies, the Company is committed to provide the required support towards the operations of such entities including financial support that may be required to meet commitments/obligations of such entities.

-a) Defined Benefit Plans:
+4.05 EMPLOYEE BENEFITSa) Defined Benefit Plans:

 The Present value of the defined benefit obligations and related current service cost were measured using the Projected Unit Credit Method, with actuarial valuation being carried out at each Balance Sheet date.